opendp/opendp/docs/source/user/getting-started.rst

 Finally, we invoke our ``identity`` transformation by calling it like a function on a string value.
 As expected, it returns the same string back to us!

 That's not particularly exciting, but it shows the rudiments of an OpenDP program.
-Don't worry if some of the concepts don't make sense, because they'll be explained later in this guide.
+Don't worry if some of the concepts don't make sense because they'll be explained later in this guide.

 What's Next?
 ------------

 Now that you've had a taste of OpenDP, you can start exploring the library in more depth.
-The remainder of this guide will walk you through the concepts that underlie OpenDP, starting with it's conceptual underpinnings, known as the :doc:`OpenDP Programming Framework <programming-framework>`.
+The remainder of this guide will walk you through the concepts that underlie OpenDP, starting with its conceptual underpinnings, known as the :doc:`OpenDP Programming Framework <programming-framework>`.

 If you're eager to just jump in with programming, you can look at some of the :doc:`example uses of OpenDP <../examples/index>`.